BAIGUANGMEI/OpenTrade/README.md

 - runtime database files under `backend/data/` are ignored
 - no obvious API keys or private key files were found during a workspace scan

-## Notes
+## Current Limitations

+- Spot paper trading only
+- Only `BTC`, `ETH`, and `SOL` are currently tracked
-- This is an MVP and not a production trading system
+- Built primarily for research and visualization, not production-grade automated trading
-- The current executor is paper-only
-- Frontend build currently emits a large bundle warning because of charting dependencies, but it builds successfully
+- Return curve and strategy evaluation are still being iterated